How To Build A Deck in Hearthstone

 3.1.
 Step One: Adding Core Cards

 As outlined in the section on win conditions, core cards are the cards that dictate the win condition your deck is attempting to assemble.
 These are the cards that may have led you to decide on building this deck in the first place, and will quite often be heavily synergistic with each other.
 Core cards may also be cards that are too strong for the strategy you are using (such as Patches the Pirate in Aggro decks) to ignore, and far above the power level of similar cards.
-For example, Jade Druid decks consider Wild Growth, Swipe, Nourish, Spreading Plague, Malfurion the Pestilent, and Ultimate Infestation to be core cards despite the fact that they don't say "Jade" on them.
+For example, Jade Druid decks consider Wild Growth, Swipe, Nourish, Spreading Plague, Malfurion the Pestilent, and Ultimate Infestation to be core cards despite the fact that they do not say "Jade" on them.
 This is because players believe there are no cards which could replace any of these listed core cards which would increase the power or consistency of the deck.

 Throughout the deck design, testing, and tweaking process, try to tamper with your core cards as little as possible.
 Since your core cards are the reason you are playing the deck in the first place, they should never be removed from the deck to make room for other cards.
 If you feel as though you are consistently drawing your core cards but that they are underperforming, this is likely a sign that your deck's win condition may not be powerful or consistent enough to be worth building a deck around.